psarin/cfml-notion-sdk/README.md

 </div>
 <!-- markdownlint-enable -->

-This library is a **WIP** inspired by the official [JavaScript SDK](https://github.com/makenotion/notion-sdk-js) and the [dart implementation](https://github.com/jpinz/notion_dart_api).
+This library is a **WIP** inspired by the official [JavaScript SDK](https://github.com/makenotion/notion-sdk-js) and the [Dart implementation](https://github.com/jpinz/notion_dart_api).
 We adhere to the API usage patterns of the JavaScript SDK wherever possible.
 The instructions below have been copied & modified from the JavaScript SDK [README.md](https://github.com/makenotion/notion-sdk-js/blob/main/README.md).

 > This library is in beta, please report on
 > [GitHub Issues](https://github.com/psarin/notion_sdk_cfml/issues) any issues